 Friends of Dinosaur Ridge Board of Directors:

-Lou Taylor (Secretary): Denver Museum of Nature and Science, Vertebrate Paleontologist and Research Associate
+Lou Taylor (Board Chair): Denver Museum of Nature and Science, Vertebrate Paleontologist and Research Associate

 Peter Martin (Board Treasurer): Retired, U.S. Bureau of Reclamation, Technical Writer/Editor